-When it is not possible to report as scheduled, volunteers are asked to notify their supervisor or scheduler, or if appropriate, the department for which they volunteer as soon as possible.
-A voice message should be left on the main phone line at the volunteer office if none of the above people are reached.
+When it is not possible to report as scheduled, volunteers are asked to notify the Volunteer Services Office as soon as possible.
+A voice message should be left on the main phone line at the volunteer office if the Volunteer Services Manager doesn't answer.
+An email to the Volunteer Services Manager is acceptable if enough notice is given.
 Volunteer name, service, date and time of shift are to be included in the message.

 It is also very helpful for volunteers who are assigned to an area with other volunteers to secure their own substitute before calling in absent.
 This helps provide continuous quality volunteer services to our patients and families.
-A list of names and numbers is provided to these volunteers.
+A list of names and numbers is provided at each volunteer station.

-Quality Awareness
+Ouality Awareness

 All volunteers are encouraged to participate in efforts to continuously improve the quality of the services provided by Lucas County Health Center.
-Any suggestions may be taken to the Volunteer Services Manager or to a member of the department supervisor.
+Any suggestions may be taken to the Volunteer Services Manager or to a member of the department or supervisor.